YaserMarey/YaserMarey.github.io/building_openai_whatsapp/building_openai_whatsapp_3/building_openai_whatsapp_3.md

 In Part 2, we added a webhook to receive messages from the customer.

-In this part, we will write a wrapper to OpenAI API's to enable our application to use the received message from the customer as a prompt to GPT-3 and then reply to the customer accordingly.
+In this part, we will write a wrapper for OpenAI APIs to enable our application to use the received message from the customer as a prompt to GPT-3.

 Let's start!
 The steps we need to take are as follows: